-Year 2 - 2023 5,800-6,300 loans Year 3 - 2024 6,300-7,500 loans
+Year 1 - 2022 Year 2 - 2023 8,000-8,500 loans 5,800-6,300 loans

+Year 3 - 2024 6,300-7,500 loans

-We estimate that we will provide lenders with an average of more than \$700 million in liquidity each year of the Plan cycle to finance manufactured housing titled as real property.
+We estimate that we will provide lenders with an average of more than \$3 billion in liquidity over the Plan cycle to finance manufactured housing titled as real property.
 Because manufactured housing is more prevalent in rural areas, the rural market will benefit as well.
 Our loan purchases will expand access to credit for qualified borrowers and help create affordable, sustainable homeownership opportunities.